turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 1. State
 2. Behavior

 State is what something *is*.
 Behavior is what something *does*.
-In the previous activity, our *Class* was refrigerator.
+In the warm up, our *Class* was refrigerator.
 We modeled the state of a refrigerator by defining the attributes "brand", "color", and "temperature".
 We modeled the behavior of a refrigerator by defining the methods "add food", "remove food", and "change temperature".

 An **Instance** or **Object** is a concrete representation of a Class.
 In the previous activity, "staff refrigerator" is a specific Instance of the Fridge Class.
 We can also say that "staff refrigerator" is a Fridge Object.
 Do not get confused by the terms Instance and Object.
 They mean the exact same thing (for now).